HOW AN AIRPLANE FLIES?

 Fuselage

 The fuselage is the body of the airplane and it holds the cockpit in the front and passenger and cargo space in the rear.
-Airplanes normally carry aviation fuel in the wings and many airplanes may use the space in the fuselage for carrying the aviation fuel.
+Airplanes normally carry aviation fuel in the wings.
+However, some may use the space in the fuselage for aviation fuel.

-Whatever the design, the forces acting on an airplane remain the same and the airplane has to work with three axes when it is in the air.
+Whatever the design, the forces acting on an airplane remain the same and have to work with three axes while in the air.

 Engine